 In Los Angeles, he spent his time writing articles, books and songs and got heavily involved in a dog rescue programme.

+In 2016, he made it back to Cleveland to do one final PAGANS show.
 On the afternoon of 26 October, and following intense abdominal pain, he was admitted to the emergency room of a local hospital.
 A physician reportedly told him he needed immediate surgery or death would ensue from sepsis, plus he appeared to have advanced colon cancer.
 Even if the operation were successful, he was told he might have only two months to live.

 Mike declined surgery, saying he did not want to die on the operating table, and chose to return home.
 He was given pain medication; hospice was called, and within 24 hours he succumbed, surrounded by several friends and his two dogs.